Jasper Tudor: Tudor reign

 On Henry Tudor's subsequent accession to the throne in 1485, Jasper Tudor had all previous attainders annulled, and was thus restored to all his former titles, including Knight of the Garter, and was created Duke of Bedford.
 In 1488, he took possession of Cardiff Castle.

 In 1485, Jasper financed the rebuilding of the north-west tower of Llandaff Cathedral, near Cardiff.
 It now holds the Cathedral bells, and is named the Jasper Tower in his honour.

+In 1486, Jasper was involved in helping Henry VII put down a Yorkist threat in the form of the Stafford and Lovell Rebellion.
+A year later, in 1487, he was also involved in assisting Henry VII with defeating the pretender Lambert Simnel, which resulted in the defeat of Yorkist rebels at the battle of Stoke Field.

 After 1485, he would describe himself as the "high and mighty Prince Jasper, brother and uncle of Kings, Duke of Bedford and Earl of Pembroke".
 It was after the death of his elder brother, Edmund, that Jasper took over the responsibility of maintaining the Lancastrian ties within Wales.
 Along with this, he took into his care his sister-in-law and infant nephew.

 Marriage and children

 Jasper was married on 7 November 1485 to Katherine Woodville (c.
 1458–1497).
 She was the daughter of Richard Woodville, 1st Earl Rivers and Jacquetta of Luxembourg, and was sister to Edward IV's queen Elizabeth Woodville and to Anthony Woodville, 2nd Earl Rivers and Richard Woodville, 3rd Earl Rivers.
 She was the widow of Henry Stafford, 2nd Duke of Buckingham, who had been executed for treason in 1483.
 There were no children of her marriage with Jasper Tudor.